TABLE OF CONTENTS

 What is MFA?

 MFA, or Multi-factor Authentication, allows you to add extra security to your account by granting access to your system only after the user provides additional evidence of their identity.
-This additional evidence comes in the form of a code or button from within an authentication app, email, or text.
+This additional evidence comes in the form of a code or button from within an authentication app, email, and sometimes other methods.
 Authentication apps that you can use include:

 Be sure to download one of these apps before starting the process below.